 Business Document Vault for Registrations, Certificates, and Renewals

-The vault should be organized around the entity, registration type, financial year, and deadline.
+Structure the vault around the entity, registration type, financial year, and upcoming deadline.
+Everything else follows from that.

 What to store